embEDUx/documentation/src/setup/flashtool/deployment/add-new-deployment.md

     The setup routine will call first all `prepare()` methods of all objects which were specified in the *YAML* file and then all `load()` methods.

+## Information to write in this chapter

+**Attention: the setup routine only allows to deploy products on platforms which use a mmc device as storage media.
+Support for other storage media must be implemented.**

+If you want to implement new features to the **Flashtool**, please consider reading the development section for the **Flashtool**.
+The new functionality must be triggered by a recipe file an must be explained in the [recipe files](#recipe-files) chapter.

+The setup procedure requires an existing [recipe](#How_to_write_a_recipe_file) file.